Kamilo Mašek

 Kamilo Mašek (11 July 1831 – 29 June 1859) was a Slovenian music composer of Czech descent.

 Life

 Mašek was born on 11 July 1831 in Ljubljana, Austrian Empire, and baptized Camillo Leopold Bernhard Maschek.
-He was the son of the Czech-born Slovenian composer Gašper Mašek.
+He was the son of the Czech-born Slovenian composer Gašper Mašek and Czech concert singer Amalie Horný Maschek.
 Mašek introduced more Romantic influence into Slovenian music.
 His compositions include various sacred works.

 He died of tuberculosis in Sankt Stefan ob Stainz on 29 June 1859.